rhebbalaguppe/CalibrationXferViaKD/README.md

 # Source Code for the paper:
 # Calibration Transfer via Knowledge Distillation
+Deep neural network (DNN) models have become increasingly prevalent in critical applications such as healthcare , and autonomous driving.
+In such applications, it is crucial for DNN predictions to not only be accurate but also trustworthy.
+Calibration refers to the alignment between a DNN model's predicted confidence and the actual frequency of the event it represents.
+Calibration indicates model's ability to provide reliable uncertainty estimates, and many modern DNNs are shown to be miscalibrated.

 ## Setting Up Environment:
 Run `setup_env.sh` file to set up your environment (creates a new Conda environment with name `kd`):
 ```